Pandas Data frame is a two-dimensional data structure that stores data in rows and columns structure.

 You can add column to pandas dataframe using the df.insert(col_index_position, “Col_Name”, Col_Values_As_List, True) statement.

-In this tutorial, you’ll see different methods available to add column to pandas dataframe.
+In this tutorial, you’ll see different methods available to add columns to pandas dataframe.

 You can use the below code snippet to add a new column to the pandas dataframe.